FAQ

 Do you accept insurance?

-I do not accept insurance, and am considered an Out Of Network provider.
-If you would like to seek reimbursement from your insurance provider I am happy to provide a Superbill.
-A Superbill is a detailed invoice outlining the services you received along with information recognized by insurance companies to process reimbursement.
+I am happy to print a receipt (a “superbill”) for you to submit to your insurance provider for possible out-of-network reimbursement.
+A superbill is a detailed invoice outlining the services you received along with information recognized by insurance companies to process reimbursement.
 Coverage varies greatly, but my services may be covered in part or in full by your insurance provider.
-A typical PPO can reimburse appx 40-80% of your session cost.
 Please contact your health insurance plan directly to learn more about what your plan covers.

-It is important to understand that if you choose to use your insurance I am required to disclose your diagnosis, which will go on file in your medical records.
-By involving your insurance you understand I must submit your diagnosis, treatment plans, progress notes and any other documentation that the insurance company might request.
-For these, and many other reasons, some individuals prefer not to involve their insurance companies in their therapy.
+It is important to understand that if you choose to submit a superbill to your insurance company, I am required to submit a diagnosis, which could affect the cost of your insurance premiums in the future.
+You would be agreeing for me to submit a diagnosis, treatment plans, progress notes and any other documentation that the insurance company might request.
+For this reason, some individuals prefer not to involve their insurance companies in their therapy.

 • Do my insurance benefits include mental health services?